antonta's space

 Trading:Broker:USD -1200 USD

-In short, price is "ignored", and the accounts balance is extended with unit values.
-During the disposition event, a realized PnL is calculated according to the selected rule.
+In short, price is "ignored", and the accounts balance is extended with commodity values.
+The balance of the trading account essentially tracks the total cost basis.
+During the disposition event, the realized PnL is calculated according to the selected rule.
 For FIFO and LIFO that means tracking every lot, in this case priced postings, and calculating from that.
 ACB, however, comes naturally.
 The cost basis would be 1200 / 10, and the difference with the market price would result in realized PnL.

 To preserve correctness of the calculations, realized PnL on every sell is subtracted from the trading account balance.
 This ensures the USD balance always reflects the cost basis of the remaining open position, not total cash in and out.